4hlberg/cifs-csv-xml-validator/README.md

 # Cifs-csv-xml-validator
-Connector for smb connection, csv and xml parsing and xml validation
+Connector for smb connection, csv and xml parsing/creation and xml validation

 ## Prerequisites
 python3